darshancoder/Advance-auto-Parts-Clone/README.md

   <a href="#Contact">Author</a> &#10023;
 </p>

-It’s Group project where we've used MERN stack to make the JustShop.com with our creativity along with frontend and backend integration its Fully Responsive e-commerce web application that allows you to buy shoes & clothes online.
+It’s Group project where we've used MERN stack to make the Piston Service with our creativity along with frontend and backend integration its Fully Responsive e-commerce web application that allows you to buy shoes & clothes online.
 It has a variety of categories, just visit the product listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any products from the website.
 This project is just for educational purpose.

 <img src="https://i.ibb.co/K7qkkS3/final-637365106051e10025683e17-519389.gif" width="800px" />